solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 ## Azure free account

-Azure offers a [$200 free credit for developers to trial Azure](azure.microsoft.com/free) or jump right into a Pay as you Go subscription.
+Azure offers a [$200 free credit for developers to trial Azure](azure.microsoft.com/free) or jump right into a Pay-as-you-go subscription.
 The free account includes credits for 750 compute hours of Azure Database for MySQL - Flexible Server.
 [Innovate faster with fully managed MySQL and an Azure free account.](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-deploy-on-azure-free-account/)

 ## Azure subscriptions and limits